celineyuwono/notes/Kubernetes Volumes.md

 - **Kubernetes Roles:**
 	- **Kubernetes Admin** sets up and maintain cluster.
 	- **Kubernetes User** deploys application in cluster.
-- Kubernetes Administrator needs to configure actual storage (ex: Make sure nfs is there, configure cloud storage for PV to use, and then create PV components from storage backends).
+- Kubernetes Administrator needs to configure actual storage (ex.
+Make sure nfs is there, configure cloud storage for PV to use, and then create PV components from storage backends).
 - Kubenetes Developer needs to configure a `kind: PersistentVolumeClaim (PVC)` YAML file to use the PV.
 Then in the `kind: Pod` YAML file, specify the `PersistentVolumeClaim`.
 So, only specified nodes have access to the PV.
 - PVC must exist in the same namespace as pod using claim.
 - Volume is mounted to pod, then mounted to containers.